-It's often said that ABS is easy to smooth (using acetone baths and similar methods), but that PLA and similar non-acetone-dissolving 3D printer filaments cannot be smoothed the same way.
-They can - you just need to know the right technique, and have a little time on your hands.
+It's often said that ABS is easy to smooth (using acetone baths and similar methods), but what about PLA acetone smoothing?
+Most PLAs and similar non-acetone-dissolving 3D printer filaments cannot be smoothed the same way.

 Sometimes, PLA vapour smoothing can be achieved with Ethyl Acetate or even Tetrahydrofuran (THF), but we strongly advise against using either of these chemicals.
 They're dangerous, the effect only works with some PLAs and you can lose a lot of detail.

-We recommend smoothing using the technique we're describing here for your most prized prints, as it can take a little bit of time.
+We recommend finishing PLA prints using the technique we're describing here for your most prized prints, as it can take a little bit of time.
 Additionally, this technique to smooth 3D prints (with PLA filament) does not work as well on very intricate prints.